Massive Star Formation in Overdense Regions of the Early Universe: Methods

-In order to resolve star formation in the collapsing target haloes we set the maximum refinement level of the stage 3 simulations to 20 which corresponds to a maximum spatial resolution of $\Delta x \sim 0.05$ pc at z = 20. \\ In order to model star formation within the collapsing gas cloud we employed a star formation criteria using the methodology first described in \cite{Krumholz_2004} and more recently in \cite{Regan_2018a, Regan_2018b, Regan_2020b}.
-Stars are formed when all of the following conditions are met: \begin{enumerate} \item The cell is at the highest refinement level \item The cell exceeds the Jeans density \item The flow around the cell is converging \item The cooling time of the cell is less than the freefall time \item The cell is at a local minimum of the gravitational potential \end{enumerate} Once the star is formed accretion onto the star is determined by evaluating the mass flux across a sphere with a radius of 4 cells centered on the star.
-The simulations described here are evolved until the formation of the first star in each cluster and is the first paper in a series of papers.
-We therefore defer further description of the star formation protocols until an upcoming paper in which star formation is followed.
-The interested reader may refer to the above papers for additional details on star formation prescriptions but that is outside the scope of this first paper.
+In order to resolve star formation in the collapsing target haloes we set the maximum refinement level of the stage 3 simulations to 20 which corresponds to a maximum spatial resolution of $\Delta x \sim 0.05$ pc at z = 20. \\ To model star formation within the collapsing gas cloud we employed a star formation criteria using the methodology first described in \cite{Krumholz_2004} and more recently in \cite{Regan_2018a, Regan_2018b, Regan_2020b}.
+Stars are formed when all of the following conditions are met: \begin{enumerate} \item The cell is at the highest refinement level \item The cell exceeds the Jeans density \item The flow around the cell is converging \item The cooling time of the cell is less than the freefall time \item The cell is at a local minimum of the gravitational potential \end{enumerate} The simulation results reported here are at the point where initial gravitational collapse has been attained in all four regions and star formation and evolution is subsequently tracked in the ControlRegion, Cluster2 and Cluster3.
+While we track the initial evolution of four separate regions we only track the onset of star and black hole formation in the ControlRegion, Cluster2 and Cluster3 due to the computational expense of the simulations.
+Within the three regions in which we track star formation three of the first five stars to have formed have collapsed into MBHs. \\ In tracking star formation in such an overdense environment the question becomes what type of star is formed at the outset of star formation and how does that star evolve over time?
+The type of star that forms is based on the following logical sequence: \begin{enumerate} \item If the (gas-phase) metallicity\footnote{Note that all metallicities referred to in this paper are gas phase metallicities.} is greater than $10^{-4}$ \zsolar then a cluster of PopII stars is formed (represented by a single particle) \item If the metallicity is less than $10^{-4}$ \zsolar and the accretion rate onto the cell is greater than 0.01 \msolaryr then a SMS forms (note that for initial formation we require an accretion rate a factor of ten above the critical accretion rate\footnote{we take the critical accretion rate for SMSs to be 0.001 \msolaryr \citep{Haemmerle_2018}} to ensure we are well inside the accretion rates necessary for SMS formation) \item If the metallicity is less than $10^{-4}$ \zsolar and the accretion rate onto the cell is less than 0.01 \msolaryr and the \molH fraction is greater than $5 \times 10^{-4}$ then a PopIII star forms \item Otherwise no star particle is created and the code continues to check for star formation regions \end{enumerate}